Grid Obstacle Representation of Graphs: Nonexistence of grid obstacle representation

 A graph is called \emph{quasiplanar} if it admits a drawing in a plane such that there does not exist three pairwise crossing edges.
 The maximum number of edges in a quasiplanar graph is $8n-20$~\cite{AcKT07}.
 So, the graph $G$ considered above is not quasiplanar.

 \begin{theo} There exists a graph that does not admit a grid obstacle representation in $\Z^2$. \end{theo} \begin{proof} Let $G=(V,E)$ be a non-quasiplanar, $C_4$-free graph on more than $20$ vertices having at least $8n-19$ edges.
 Assume that $G$ admits a grid obstacle representation with the mapping $f: V \rightarrow P$.
-Hence, for each $e=(u,v) \in E$, there is an $\ell_1$-path, say ${\cP}_e$, from $f(u)$ to $f(v)$ such that it does not encounter any obstacle.
+Hence, for each $e= uv \in E$, there is an $\ell_1$-path, say ${\cP}_e$, from $f(u)$ to $f(v)$ such that it does not encounter any obstacle.
 Since $G$ is not quasiplanar, there exist three disjoint edges $e_1, e_2$ and $e_3$ in $E$ such that ${\cP}_{e_1}, {\cP}_{e_2}, {\cP}_{e_3}$ have a pairwise crossing.

-Consider the paths to be going from a point $u$ to another point $v$ such that the $x$-coordinate of $u$ is smaller than that of $v$.
-Except for the case where both the end points of an $\ell_1$ path have same $y$-coordinates, all the paths are either increasing (going from a point having smaller $y$-coordinate to a point having larger $y$-coordinate) or decreasing (going from a point having larger $y$-coordinate to a point having smaller $y$-coordinate).
-So, there must exist two paths among ${\cP}_{e_1}, {\cP}_{e_2}, {\cP}_{e_3}$ such that two of them are either increasing or decreasing.
-Without loss of generality, assume that ${\cP}_{e_1}$ and ${\cP}_{e_2}$ are increasing.
-Let $e_1=(u_1, u_2), e_2=(v_1,v_2)$ and $p \in \Z^2$ be a grid point where ${\cP}_{e_1}$ and ${\cP}_{e_2}$ cross each other.
-Note that, there exists an $\ell_1$ path between $f(u_1)$ and $f(v_2)$ through $p$.
+Consider, for each $i\in \{1,2,3\}$, the path ${\cP}_{e_i}$ to be going from a point $u_i$ to another point $v_i$ such that the $x$-coordinates of $u_i$ is smaller than that of $v_i$.
+Except for the case where both the end points of an $\ell_1$-path have same $y$-coordinates, all the paths are either increasing (going from a point having smaller $y$-coordinate to a point having larger $y$-coordinate) or decreasing (going from a point having larger $y$-coordinate to a point having smaller $y$-coordinate).
+So, there must exist two paths among ${\cP}_{e_1}, {\cP}_{e_2}, {\cP}_{e_3}$ that are either both non-decreasing or both non-increasing.
+Without loss of generality, assume that ${\cP}_{e_1}$ and ${\cP}_{e_2}$ are non-decreasing.
+Let $e_1 = u_1v_1, e_2= u_2v_2$ and $p \in \Z^2$ be the grid point where ${\cP}_{e_1}$ and ${\cP}_{e_2}$ cross each other.
+Note that there exists an $\ell_1$-path between $f(u_1)$ and $f(v_2)$ through $p$.
 The path first follows $P_{e_1}$ up to the point $p$ and then it follows $P_{e_2}$.
-Similarly, there is an $\ell_1$ path between $f(v_1)$ and $f(u_2)$ through $p$.
-This implies that both the edges $(u_1,v_2), (v_1, u_2)\in E$.
-Note that the set $\{u_1,u_2,v_1,v_2\}$ forms a $C_4$, which is a contradiction. \end{proof} \remove{ We also study the $\ell_1$-obstacle representation of a graph $G$ in a \emph{horizontal strip}.
+Similarly, there is an $\ell_1$ path between $f(u_2)$ and $f(v_1)$ through $p$.
+This implies that both the edges $u_1v_2, u_2v_1 \in E$.
+Note that we have a $C_4$ as a subgraph on the vertex set $\{u_1,u_2,v_1,v_2\}$, which is a contradiction. \end{proof} \remove{ We also study the $\ell_1$-obstacle representation of a graph $G$ in a \emph{horizontal strip}.
 A \emph{horizontal strip} is a grid where the $y$-coordinates are bounded but the $x$-coordinates can be any arbitrary integer.

 We present a compression technique to show that every graph does not admit an $\ell_1$-obstacle representation in this case.
 The case of \emph{vertical strip} can be argued in a similar way.
 Note that an $\ell_1$-obstacle representation in a horizontal strip for a graph implies its $\ell_1$-obstacle representation in $\Z^2$.
 But the converse is not true.
 It is easy to observe that $C_n$ and $K_n$, for $n>4$, admit $\ell_1$-obstacle representation in $\Z^2$ (see Appendix~\ref{app:examplesgridrepresentation}) but not $\ell_1$-obstacle representations in horizontal strips containing only two rows.
 This gives rise to a natural question about non-embeddability of graphs in horizontal strips of certain height.
 We answer this question in the following theorem using a compression technique and double counting.
 The details are in Appendix~\ref{sec:horizontal_grid}. \begin{theo} There exists graphs that can not have an $\ell_1$-obstacle representation in horizontal grid of height $o(n^{1/4})$. \end{theo} }